topheman/rust-wasm-experiments/README.md

 - `ball_wasm.js`: File that will be required on the JavaScript side (you'll need a module bundler like Webpack to import it)
 - `ball_wasm.d.ts`: TypeScript definitions of public functions of your rust crate that was turned to WebAssembly
 - `ball_wasm_bg.wasm`: Rust code turned into WebAssembly (will be required by `ball_wasm.js`)

+### Rust Nightly

+Running `rustup default nightly` will let you use rust nighly by default:

+- That way, for each command, you won't have to specify the toolchain like:
+  - `cargo +nightly [cmd]`
+- To get back to stable channel (you may have other project relying on stable channel), run:
+  - `rustup default stable`
+- To check which default toolchain you're on, run the following:
+  - `rustup toolchain list`

 ## Contributing